 How to spend an overnight layover in Doha

-A longer layover gives you time to check out the National Museum of Qatar, where you can learn about the country’s history and recent economic boom.
+A longer layover in Doha gives you time to check out the National Museum of Qatar, where you can learn about the country’s history and recent economic boom.
 Almost as impressive is the building itself, designed by architect Jean Nouvel to look like a desert rose crystal.
 Art lovers might prefer Katara Cultural Village, the art and culture hub of the city with artist spaces, galleries, and an outdoor amphitheater.
 There are often festivals and concerts in Katara, and plenty of cafes and restaurants.

 Brunch is the thing to do in Doha, so use your morning to blend with local culture at Market by Jean-Georges at the W Hotel.
 Still have some time?
 Visit The Pearl, Doha’s man-made island, or take a short dune-bashing tour in the desert.